Introduction

 - Economic Benefits

-Recycling non-metallic car parts also has economic advantages.
+Repurposing non-metallic car parts also offers economic advantages.
 It helps save money on raw materials and reduces production costs.
 Manufacturers can use recycled materials to create new products, which can be sold at lower prices.
 The growing recycling industry also creates jobs in collection, sorting, processing, and manufacturing, contributing to the economy.

 - Energy Efficiency

 Recycling non-metallic materials requires less energy than producing new materials from scratch.
-For example, recycling glass and plastic uses less energy than creating new glass and plastic from raw materials.
+For instance, recycling glass and plastic consumes less energy than producing them from raw materials.
 By repurposing non-metallic car parts, we reduce the overall energy consumption associated with manufacturing and help lower carbon emissions.

 Also Read: Environmental Regulations You Must Know Before Scrapping Your Car